Golani Brigade: Second Intifada

-Second Lebanon War and afterwards
+Second Lebanon War

 In the Second Lebanon War in July 2006, Golani participated in the Battle of Maroun al-Ras and the 12th and 51st battalions fought in the Battle of Bint Jbeil.
 During the Battle, a hand grenade was thrown over the wall, Major Roi Klein jumped on the live grenade and muffled the explosion with his body.
 Eight soldiers and commanders from the 51st battalion were killed.

+2007–2022

-The Golani Brigade also participated in Operation Cast Lead.
+The Golani Brigade participated in Operation Cast Lead.
 On January 5, 2009, Golani soldiers Maj.
 Dagan Wartman (32), Staff Sgt.
 Nitai Stern (21), and Cpl.
 Yousef Muadi (19) were killed in northern Gaza in a friendly fire incident when a tank accidentally fired a live round at an abandoned building in Jabalya in which Golani forces were taking cover.
 Three other soldiers were severely wounded and twenty more had minor injuries.

 Following the deployment of Golani soldiers in Hebron in December 2011, the Left wing press has reported that city residents have sensed a 'manifest worsening of soldiers behavior', as a result of 'detention, intimidation, provocation and arrest of children and teenagers; arbitrary detention of Palestinians or blocking access to roads; beating or threatened beating of detained residents; religion-based provocation and insults; forcible entry into homes and violation of Palestinian property' and 'reprisals against local and international human rights activists.'

 At 1:05 a.m. on July 20, 2014, during Operation Protective Edge, seven Golani soldiers from the 13th Battalion were killed in the Battle of Shuja'iyya when an M113 armoured personnel carrier they were being transported in caught fire after an explosive device was set off under it.
 Reportedly, the APC was not fitted with armor that can withstand this type of blast.
 At 1:30 a.m., a soldier was killed when two soldiers got into a firefight with terrorists.
 At 5:45 a.m., another Golani force got into a firefight with terrorists.
 Two soldiers were killed.
 At 8:50 a.m., three soldiers were killed when a Golani squad was caught inside a burning building, for a total of thirteen Golani soldiers killed in action that morning.

-The commander of the Golani Brigade, Colonel Ghassan Alian, the first non-Jewish commander of the brigade and the highest ranking Druze in the IDF, was also lightly injured in his eye in an exchange of fire but later returned to his soldiers after being treated.
+The commander of the Golani Brigade, Colonel Ghassan Alian, the first non-Jewish commander of the brigade and the highest ranking Druze in the IDF, was lightly injured in his eye in an exchange of fire, and later returned to his soldiers after being treated.